Proportional Justified Representation: Proportional Justified Representation

 We remark that if $\frac{n}{k}$ is not an integer, the proof of Theorem~\ref{thm:mon} breaks down, because $N^*$ may be covered by fewer than $\ell$ sets among $N_1, \dots,N_k$.
-The following example shows that both of these rules may fail PJR in this case.
+The following example shows that both Monroe and Greedy Monroe may fail PJR in this case.